ZuChen93/Repetier_z-probe_CN/readme.md

 ## 自动校正

-Now that everything is configured and working we can start adjusting the bed.
+现在所有都配置好了正常工作，可以开始给平台调平了。在使用调平命令前，Now that everything is configured and working we can start adjusting the bed.
 Before using the leveling commands you need to at least home x and y axis.
 Deltas will home on G32, so they can skip this.
 Depending on the measurement method you have more or less testing points and time can be greatly reduced if we have to move less in z direction.
 When we have homed also in z axis the probe gets positioned at Z_PROBE_BED_DISTANCE + Z_PROBE_HEIGHT (if positive).
 You should select
 Z_PROBE_BED_DISTANCE such that it is higher then every expected tilt.
 If you have only homed x and y as you do not want to home to max z for the time it takes, you should know that the height you enabled the printer is 0 internally until you home.
 So positioning will be normally higher.

 One simple method is G29.
 It will measure 3 heights (at probing points) and use the average as printer height.
 This requires homing to z max before starting it.